iris-hep/iris-hep.github.io/pages/projects/idds.md

  * *[ATLAS Data Carousel](https://aipanda181.cern.ch/monitor/)*:
     If HL-LHC is going to process exabytes of data, it needs data access systems that can deliver.
-The intelligent Data Delivery Service (iDDS) is an attempt to make the workflow system more aware of the data workflows and get data processed more effectively.
-The initial use case was the "data caraousel" for
-ATLAS: orchestrating the processing of data as soon as it comes out of archival systems instead of waiting for entire datasets to be staged.
+The iDDS attempts to make the workflow system more aware of the data workflows and get data processed more effectively.
+The ATLAS "data carousel" is the initial use case for iDDS.
+It orchestrates the processing of data as soon as it comes out of archival systems instead of waiting for entire datasets to be staged.
 This minimizes the use of disk buffers -- especially relevant for HL-LHC as the size of the disk buffer shrinks compared to the total dataset volumes.